ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

 ## Prerequisites
 {: #spn_prerequisites}

-- Vyatta and VLANs that have been ordered from the IBM Cloud infrastructure portal and VLANs that are associated to the Vyatta.
+- Vyatta and VLANs ordered from the IBM Cloud infrastructure portal and VLANs that are associated to the Vyatta.
 - The automated Secure Perimeter deployment pre-loads the Vyatta with SSH keys that `ibmcloud-secure-perimeter-network` uses to access the gateway.
 SSH keys must be loaded either manually or through the Secure Perimeter installation process.
 For more information, see [Set up an automated Secure Perimeter in IBM Cloud ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/dwblog/2018/set-automated-secure-perimeter-ibm-cloud/).

 ## Provision a Kubernetes cluster within a Secure Perimeter by using {{site.data.keyword.containerlong_notm}}